Six Sigma: Role of the 1.5 sigma shift

 The role of the sigma shift is mainly academic.
-The purpose of six sigma is to generate organizational performance improvement.
+The purpose of 6σ is to generate organizational performance improvement.
 It is up to the organization to determine, based on customer expectations, what the appropriate sigma level of a process is.
 The purpose of the sigma value is as a comparative figure to determine whether a process is improving, deteriorating, stagnant or non-competitive with others in the same business.
 Six Sigma (3.4 DPMO) is not the goal of all processes.

 Sigma levels

-A control chart showing a process that experienced a 1.5 sigma drift in the process mean toward the upper specification limit starting at midnight.
+A control chart showing a process that experienced a 1.5σ drift in the process mean toward the upper specification limit starting at midnight.
 Control charts help identify when a process should be investigated in order to find and eliminate special-cause variation.

 The table below gives long-term DPMO values corresponding to various short-term sigma levels.

-These figures assume that the process mean will shift by 1.5 sigma toward the side with the critical specification limit.
+These figures assume a one-sided specification limit, and that the process mean will shift by 1.5σ toward the side with the critical specification limit.
 In other words, they assume that after the initial study determining the short-term sigma level, the long-term C_{pk} value will turn out to be 0.5 less than the short-term C_{pk} value.
-So, now for example, the DPMO figure given for 1 sigma assumes that the long-term process mean will be 0.5 sigma beyond the specification limit (C_{pk} = −0.17), rather than 1 sigma within it, as it was in the short-term study (C_{pk} = 0.33).
+So, now for example, the DPMO figure given for 1 sigma assumes that the long-term process mean will be 0.5σ beyond the specification limit (C_{pk} = −0.17), rather than 1 sigma within it, as it was in the short-term study (C_{pk} = 0.33).
 Note that the defect percentages indicate only defects exceeding the specification limit to which the process mean is nearest.
 Defects beyond the far specification limit are not included in the percentages.